dontbeidle/stopwords/README.md

-# KAA Stopwords — Version 1
+# Karakalpak stopwords — Version 1
 The first curated stopword list for the Karakalpak language (Latin script)

 ---